p-jacquot/divergence/README.md

 Divergence is a small program for measuring OS noise.
 It does so by spawning several threads, and asking them to save timestamps after performing some operations.
+The operations performed are done for a naive computation of the cosinus.

 ## Build